tekknolagi/isdt/assignments/07-cor-investigative.md

    take many forms, ranging from a formal document spanning hundreds of pages (like the ANSI C language standard) to a set of intentions that live only inside the original author's head.
-   a.
-Do any written descriptions (i.e. specifications) of SuperCalc's behavior
-      exist in the repository?
+   1. Do any written descriptions (i.e. specifications) of SuperCalc's behavior exist in the repository?
 If so, where are they?
-   b.
-Give an example of a piece of SuperCalc's behavior that is not part of
-      any textual specification.
+   2. Give an example of a piece of SuperCalc's behavior that is not part of any textual specification.
 (By "textual specification," we mean any written description of how the code behaves that's separate from the code itself.)
 Justify your answer.